-Challenge: A biotechnology company engaged an audit firm to perform their first financial statement audit which they intended to provide to potential investors.
-Once the audit was underway, management realized they were not prepared for the process and it was leading to additional fees and significant delays.
-Five months into the process which was initially estimated to only last one month, the company realized they needed help.
+Significant audit fees incurred.
+A biotechnology company engaged an audit firm to perform its first financial statement audit, which they intended to provide to potential investors.
+Once the audit was underway, management realized they were not prepared for the process, leading to additional fees and significant delays.
+The process was initially estimated to only last one month, and after five months in, they realized they needed help.

 Signature Analytics’ Solution:

 Our team got to work, and we prepared appropriate accounting work papers.
 Initial audit request lists often include 100+ items.
 Putting together this supporting documentation for all balance sheet and income statement accounts is easily one of the most time-consuming aspects of the financial statement audit.
 It becomes even more grueling for a management team that is not familiar with the process and is unsure of where to access the appropriate data.
 And if that data is even correct.